BioinformaticsDataPracticum2025/open-chromatin-analysis/setup/README.md

 ## Download & Install

 ### Conda
-Anaconda is usually available as a pre-installed module on Bridges2.
+Anaconda3 is usually available as a pre-installed module on Bridges2.
+If Anaconda3 does not come installed on your cluster, please [install](https://www.anaconda.com/download) it.

 **✅ Step 1: Load Anaconda Module**
 ```bash